efortney/open-source-news-project/README.md

 **We are proxying client and api from port 3000 to 5001**

 ### Config.js
-The config file is built in order to work with Heroku without exposing our precious.
-(Lord of the Rings, anyone?)
+The config file is built in order to work with Heroku without exposing our private keys.
-But really, we don't want any malicious 'contributors' to abuse our api key.
-In order for you to develop and contribute, you will need to head over to NewsAPI.org, create an account, and then use the api key that they give you.
+In order for you to develop or contribute, you will need to head over to NewsAPI.org, create an account, and then use the api key that they give you.
 From the root directory, run ``` touch dev.js ```.
 Export a module as so:
 ```
     module.exports = {
         apinews : <yourApiKey>